 Steps to apply: graduate student

-If you have earned a bachelor’s degree from a regionally accredited institution, college, or university with a 3.0 GPA or higher, you may be eligible to apply for admission to NAU as a graduate student.
+If you’ve earned a bachelor’s degree from a regionally accredited college or university and have a GPA of 3.0 or higher, you’re ready to apply to graduate school at NAU.

 Application review process